 Trading with eurozone countries these last four years since the eurozone crisis began – will have rightly provided many British SMEs with cause for concern.
 The volatility of sterling and the euro has prompted much anxiety.
-In 2013 alone, the pound has fluctuated between ?1.14 and ?1.23.
-A transaction of ?50,000 made at either end of that value scale would have differed by ?3,200 ? a very significant sum for any SME.
+In 2013 alone, the pound has fluctuated between £1.14 and £1.23.
+A transaction of £50,000 made at either end of that value scale would have differed by £3,200 a very significant sum for any SME.

 First and foremost, businesses need to understand their overall exposure.
 Any business with trading or manufacturing partners in multiple countries will quickly build up a complex web of currency liabilities so keeping track of them and recognising the current value of future payments or receipts is hugely important.

 A seemingly obvious solution for a UK business trading overseas is to look to pass on the currency risk of any transaction to the foreign buyer or seller.
 A British business paying manufacturing costs to a firm in Europe may try and insist on payment in sterling, leaving the manufacturer to shoulder the risk of converting that sterling amount to a volatile euro.

 Forward Contracts allow businesses to buy a fixed amount of foreign currency at a specified point in the future at an agreed fixed rate.
-A company needing to purchase goods worth ?50,000 in six months” time could, hypothetically, purchase a contract to buy the necessary euros at ?0.85 each.
-If they did so, and in six months the euro had strengthened to ?0.90, they would have saved themselves ?2,500 (?50,000 at ?0.85/? is ?42,500 ? at ?0.90/” it is 45,000.)
+A company needing to purchase goods worth £50,000 in six months” time could, hypothetically, purchase a contract to buy the necessary euros at ?0.85 each.
+If they did so, and in six months the euro had strengthened to ?0.90, they would have saved themselves £2,500 (£50,000 at ?0.85/” is £42,500 at ?0.90/” it is 45,000.)
 Of course, the euro may weaken but the primary business benefit is in knowing the exact value of any obligations and so being able to budget accordingly.